A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

 \subsubsection{Mid-quantile regression}

-Different estimates can arise from different choices of the quantile level, which let us compare different rankings or prioritisations at different quantile levels by looking at parameters associated with regressors.
-However, this aspect may lead to ambiguities if it is not properly linked to risk evaluation and decision-making, e.g. when ranking the attributes associated with regressors \citep{Angelelli2022b}.
-This leads us to consider quantile regression, where the response itself assesses the risk or severity of a vulnerability.

 Dealing with an ordinal response, we have to extend the quantile regression approach to discrete variables; for this purpose, we take advantage of \emph{mid-quantile} (MidQR hereafter) regression methods.
-Recent work by Geraci and Farcomeni \citep{Geraci2022} applies mid-quantile regression \citep{Parzen2004} to discrete data: starting from samples $(X_i,Y_i)$ where $Y\sim\mathrm{cat}(p_{h},1\leq h\leq k)$ { is extracted from a categorical distribution}, $\pi_{h}=\frac{1}{2}p_{h}+\sum_{\ell=1}^{h-1}p_{\ell}$, define the \emph{mid-Cumulative Distribution Function} $G_{Y}(y):=p(Y\leq y) - \frac{1}{2} p(Y = y)$ and \emph{mid-quantile function}
+Recent work by \citet{Geraci2022} applies mid-quantile regression \citep{Parzen2004} to discrete data: starting with a random variable $Y$ described by a categorical distribution $Y\sim\mathrm{cat}(p_{h},1\leq h\leq k)$ with $k$ levels, we set